rankutah/blog/sites/rank-utah/posts/free-google-business-profile-review-utah.md

 ## Why is This Free?

 I offer this free service to help local businesses get a quick win and to introduce you to my SEO work.
-There's no pressure to start services, but if you find it helpful, you're welcome to leave a review or [start local SEO services](https://rankutah.com/#pricing) to boost your visibility.
+There's no pressure to start services, but if you find it helpful, you're welcome to leave a review or [start local SEO services or Web Design services](https://rankutah.com) to boost your visibility.

 ## How do I sign up for my free 30-Minute Review?